 As you review ideas, you may opt to move an idea from one product to another.
 Custom fields will copy over if the same custom field definition exists in both products because it is inherited from a product line or if it exists in both products with the same key name, type, and value option.

 Once you add custom fields to your ideas, you should also consider adding a matching custom field to your features.
 That way, the information will automatically transfer to the feature if the idea is promoted.

-Certain field types have different behaviors when applied to the Idea Form layout and are used to create or update records in the ideas portal:
+Certain field types have different behaviors when applied to the Ideas form layout and are used to create or update records in the ideas portal:

 - Editable fields and Tags field types: Portal users can choose from existing values but cannot create new values.

-- Scorecard field, Relationship field, and Custom relationship field types: These field types are not supported for display on the idea portal.
+- Scorecard field, Relationship field, and Custom relationship field types: These field types are not supported for display on the ideas portal.